Sharlbenjamin/MGA-System/NOTIFICATION_SERVICE_GUIDE.md

 ### Appointment Request Email

-The appointment request email template (`resources/views/emails/appointment_request.blade.php`) has been updated to handle both:
+The appointment request email system has been updated to use the standardized NotifiableEntity trait system.

+**Current System Features:**
-- Provider branch notifications (existing functionality)
+- Uses NotifyBranchMailable for all branch notifications
-- Custom email notifications (new functionality)
+- Standardized email subjects with patient names

-**Template Features:**
-- Detailed file information
-- Patient details
-- Service information
+- Consistent template structure across all appointment types
-- Symptoms and diagnosis (if available)
+- Symptoms included in all templates
-- Different messaging for providers vs custom recipients
+- Location information removed as requested

 ## Database Notifications